jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 > * [Speech Service API][sp-containers]
 > * [Text Analytics][ta-containers]

-**Q: Is there any difference between the Cognitive Services cloud and the containers?**
+**Q: Is there any difference between the Cognitive Research Technologies cloud and the containers?**

-**A:** Cognitive Services containers are an alternative to the Cognitive Services cloud.
+**A:** Cognitive Research Technologies containers are an alternative to the Cognitive Research Technologies cloud.
 Containers offer the same capabilities as the corresponding cloud services.
 Customers can deploy the containers on-premises or in Azure.
 The core AI technology, pricing tiers, API keys, and API signature are the same between the container and the corresponding cloud services.
 Here are the [features and benefits](../cognitive-services-container-support.md#features-and-benefits) for choosing containers over their cloud service equivalent.

-**Q: Will containers be available for all Cognitive Services and what are the next set of containers we should expect?**
+**Q: Will containers be available for all Cognitive Research Technologies and what are the next set of containers we should expect?**

-**A:** We would like to make more Cognitive Services available as container offerings.
-Contact to your local Microsoft account manager to get updates on new container releases and other Cognitive Services announcements.
+**A:** We would like to make more Cognitive Research Technologies available as container offerings.
+Contact to your local Microsoft account manager to get updates on new container releases and other Cognitive Research Technologies announcements.

-**Q: What will the Service-Level Agreement (SLA) be for Cognitive Services containers?**
+**Q: What will the Service-Level Agreement (SLA) be for Cognitive Research Technologies containers?**

-**A:** Cognitive Services containers do not have an SLA.
+**A:** Cognitive Research Technologies containers do not have an SLA.

-Cognitive Services container configurations of resources are controlled by customers, so Microsoft will not offer an SLA for general availability (GA).
+Cognitive Research Technologies container configurations of resources are controlled by customers, so Microsoft will not offer an SLA for general availability (GA).
 Customers are free to deploy containers on-premises, thus they define the host environments.

 > [!IMPORTANT]
-> To learn more about Cognitive Services Service-Level Agreements, [visit our SLA page](https://azure.microsoft.com/support/legal/sla/cognitive-services/v1_1/).
+> To learn more about Cognitive Research Technologies Service-Level Agreements, [visit our SLA page](https://azure.microsoft.com/support/legal/sla/cognitive-services/v1_1/).

 **Q: Are these containers available in sovereign clouds?**